PranavMotarwar/zipstream-ai/paper.md

 - Support for semicolon- and tab-delimited CSVs

 Future versions may include image files with OCR, audio transcripts, and local LLM integrations.

+# Related Work

+While Python provides built-in modules for archive access (`zipfile`, `tarfile`), they do not integrate with data parsing or LLM-based interaction. `pandas` supports reading from `.zip` paths if you know the file name, but does not support interactive exploration or file listing.
+Other zip-based data loaders (e.g., Hugging Face datasets) require configuration or known formats.

+To our knowledge, **zipstream-ai** is the first open-source tool that integrates archive reading, format detection, data parsing, and LLM-based querying in a single command-line or Python interface.

+# Implementation

+The package is implemented in pure Python 3.8+ and relies on several widely adopted libraries including `pandas` for data manipulation, `openai` for LLM access, `typer` for building the command-line interface, and `python-dotenv` for managing environment variables securely.
+The LLM integration is handled via OpenAI’s `chat.completions` endpoint, with extensive testing across both GPT-3.5 and GPT-4 models to ensure compatibility.

+The CLI is built using `typer`, allowing for clean argument parsing and quick extensibility.
+For development and testing, `pytest` is used, and the package supports editable installation (`pip install -e .`) to facilitate rapid iteration.
+The entire project is open-source under the MIT license, available on GitHub, and published on PyPI for ease of installation.

+# Project Status

+zipstream-ai is actively maintained and openly available.
+The source code is hosted on GitHub, the package is published on PyPI, and the project is licensed under MIT.
+This draft was last updated on 12 September 2025.

+# Acknowledgements

+This project was developed by Pranav Motarwar as part of NYU’s applied machine learning research initiative.
+Special thanks to peers and professors at NYU Tandon for continuous feedback and inspiration throughout the development of this tool.

+# References

+See `paper.bib` for all references.